-Harusame salad is a colorful and nutritious noodle salad made with glass noodles, egg crepe, crab and vegetables in a light and tangy sauce.
-It's refreshing, tasty and easy to make too!
+Harusame salad is a colorful and nutritious salad dish made with glass noodles, egg crepe, crab and vegetables tossed in a light and tangy sauce.
+It's refreshing, tasty and can be made ahead of time!

 Disclaimer: This post contains Amazon and Dokodemo affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-Harusame salad is a simple dish made by mixing julienned vegetables with glass noodles and a thinly sliced Japanese egg crepe called "kinshi tamago".
+Harusame salad (春雨サラダ) is a simple dish made by mixing shredded crab and julienned vegetables with glass noodles and a thinly sliced Japanese egg crepe called "kinshi tamago".

 The ingredients are mixed in a tangy sauce with a soy sauce and vinegar base.
 Harusame salad is served cold, it's a refreshing dish and perfect for hot days!